100 homes plan revealed for Shropshire village near Shrewsbury

 The proposal is to build 102 homes on a piece of land to the east of Butt Lane and north of the A458.

-As part of the planning application, SHP says it will be providing "additional parking spaces for the local primary school".
+As part of the planning application, SHP said it would be providing "additional parking spaces for the local primary school".

 Chris Timmins, managing director, said: “We are proud to announce our first planning application for SHP has been submitted.